Encoding

 11.1.2.
 Big5 encoder

-8. Return two bytes whose values are lead and trail + offset.
+8. Return two bytes whose values are leading and trailing + offset.

 12. Legacy multi-byte Japanese encodings